How to Calculate a Spearman Correlation in Excel – 3 Methods

 • R̅(x) and R̅(Y) are the mean ranks.

-2. If the data are in a non-linear relationship or not fully distributed.
-Then spearman coefficient is better than the Pearson coefficient.
+• If the data is in a non-linear relationship or not fully distributed.

-Range of Spearman Correlation coefficient value ranges from +1 to 1.
+The range of the Spearman Correlation coefficient value ranges from +1 to 1.

-• 1 indicates a perfect correlation with data.
-This means both datasets are matched.
+• 1 indicates a perfect correlation.
+Both datasets are matched.

 Calculate Spearman Correlation in Excel

-1. Using Excel Formula to Calculate Spearman Correlation
+Method 1 – Using an Excel Formula to Calculate the Spearman Correlation

-One of the simple approximations of Spearman Correlation is the following:
+A simple approximation to the Spearman Correlation is the following:

 Using Traditional Formula in Excel to Calculate Spearman Correlation in Excel